 It can also claim impressive versatility through its expansive modification options.
 Able to to carry eight 82mm rockets or a variety of bomb payloads, the attacking options on offer make this a biplane to be reckoned with.
 The Chaika can hold its own in a tense aerial duel or wreak havoc on ground units – this plane excels at up close and personal combat.

 Available with a little bit of research, the Soviet BB-1 is one of the best multi-purpose attacking aircraft in tier 1 – it can dogfight, bomb, tank and strafe with the best of them.

 The BB-1 is best employed against ground targets thanks to its impressive armament of bombs.
 It’s possible to take out entire convoys of armoured cars and AA vehicles with a single bombing run before entering into an aerial scrap.
 While poor turning and average speed keep this from being the perfect fighter, an uncanny ability to soak up damage and plenty of firepower for throwing it back make the BB-1 handy in virtually any situation.

-Tricky to master, the Buffalo is - like many of the American fighters - a heavy, labouring beast.
+Tricky to master, War Thunder’s Buffalo is – like many of the American fighters – a heavy, labouring beast.
 Used correctly though, its firepower and diving speed make it the ultimate aerial predator, swooping down at pace before unloading its four .50 calibre machine guns and soaring back into the clouds to safety.

-Using this weighty fighter is all about energy retention - gaining altitude early and picking up speed in dives.
-Using that speed to climb or outmaneuver an enemy will let you outpace anything else in tier 1.
+Using this weighty fighter is all about energy retention – gaining altitude early and picking up speed in dives.
+Using that speed to climb or outmanoeuvre an enemy will let you outpace anything else in tier 1.
 Thanks to its awesome firepower too, you won’t need much more than a two second burst to put another fighter out of action.